mierenhoop/picomemo/README.md

 ### Features

-- Portable, besides x86 also runs on WASM, ARM and embedded systems like the ESP32!
+- Portable: besides x86 also runs on WASM, ARM and embedded systems like the ESP32!

 - Compatible with other XMPP clients that support OMEMO.